Democratic Republic of the Congo (KINSHASA) / Zaire

 Due to the facts above these stamps should be avoided from serious collections and philatelic exhibition,

-therefore they are marked by gray background as Undesired
+therefore they are marked with a gray background as Undesired

 Official stamps of Zaire related to Paleontology: dinosaurs and other prehistoric animals

 ||xx.xx.1996 "Flora, Fauna and Minerals" (unissued set) [Z2]

 [Z1] Overprint with silver text on block from 1996

 The stamps are distinguished from the similar stamps that were issued in various Mini-Sheets with the white frame.